Fahim-Azwad/Azu/README.md

 # Azu
-Hi!
-I am a blockchain and web developer in Python.
-Also into online marketing consultation
+Blockchain and web dev affectiando.
+Also digital marketing is ma jam.